 In addition to the hundreds of great opportunities from legitimate employers listed on Handshake, we unfortunately see occasional fraudulent postings as well.
-Find information on how to report fraudulent job postings to the San Diego State University Police on their website.

 Despite our monitoring of incoming postings, it is important that students carefully review job postings for signs of fraud.